-From coastal areas of New South Wales and Victoria, Acacia binervia is a spring flowering shrub to small tree commonly called the Coastal Myall.
+From New South Wales and Victoria coastal areas, Acacia binervia is a spring flowering shrub to a small tree commonly called the Coastal Myall.

 Masses of large yellow flowers in spring attract birds and beneficial insects to the garden.

-Excellent as a hedging plant for coastal areas, also suited as a background shrub or tree inn the garden border.
+Excellent as a hedging plant for coastal areas, it is also suited as a background shrub or tree in the garden border.